Dizziness with neck pain

 It is common to get neck pain along with dizziness as the body’s natural response to dizziness is to hold the head still.
 This however causes tension in the neck muscles and stiffness in the joints which leads to pain.

-This can happen due to poor posture, osteoarthritis, rheumatoid arthritis or trauma, for example after whiplash or head injury.
+Neck pain can also happen due to poor posture, osteoarthritis, rheumatoid arthritis or trauma, for example after whiplash or head injury.

 If the dizziness is caused by the pain and stiffness in your neck it will improve by treating your neck.